-Forget treasure chests and the Caribbean – porch pirates are 2022’s most diligent thieves, lurking around neighborhoods in search of booty left outside your door.
+Forget treasure chests and ships.
+Porch pirates are 2023’s most diligent thieves, lurking around neighborhoods in search of packages left outside your door.

 What Is a Porch Pirate?

-Whether it’s luxury handbags or your favorite takeaway, anything is ripe for the taking, so long as it’s been left in plain sight at the door.
-And since the onset of social distancing, that’s now more often than not the case.
+Whether it’s your favorite takeaway or expensive new clothes, anything is ripe for the taking, so long as it’s been left in plain sight outside.

 2. Require a signature

 Most retailers provide the option to require a signature upon delivery.
 This includes major logistics companies like UPS, DHL, and FedEx.

 Choose to require a signature and delivery drivers will not leave the package on the doorstep unless someone signs for it, effectively fending off package pirates.

 Although signatures are a handy way to avoid porch pirates, for those who are regularly out of the house, it can be inconvenient to have packages bounce back when left unsigned.